Playing Cards

 Suit System

-Consult appendix below for assistance with the identification of standard Western suit systems.
+Consult appendix A below for assistance with the identification of standard Western suit systems.

 500 ‡a French suit system.
 500 ‡a Suit system: Menorahs, modified hearts, Stars of David, leaves. -

-The composition statement only applies to decks with ranked cards.
-State the total number of playing cards and list the different types of cards in descending order within square brackets.
-Consult appendix below for card abbreviations.
+The composition statement only applies to game decks with ranked cards.
+State the total number of playing cards and list the different types of cards in descending order in parentheses.
+Consult appendix A below for card abbreviations.

 500 ‡a Composition of deck: 32?
-[A, K, Q, C, J, 10-7].
-Extra cards (title cards, rules cards, manufacturer’s cards, score cards, description cards, blank cards, etc.) and jokers (‘j’) are added at the end of the statement.
+(A, K, Q, C, J, 10-7).
+Extra cards (title cards, rules cards, manufacturer’s cards, score cards, description cards, blank cards, etc.) and jokers are added at the end of the statement.
 Note accompanying booklets, instruction sheets, etc. issued with the deck in subfield ‡e of the 300 field.

 500 ‡a Composition of deck unknown. -